exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 - length - count of multifield items
 - isEmpty - _true_ if there are no items

-Another way to validate min and max multifield items count
+Another way to validate min and max multifield items count:
 ```java
 public class Component {